 Community Healthcare Network is lead by a team of professionals dedicated to bringing access to healthcare to people of New York City.
-Each member brings years of experience and leadership to their work at CHN.
+Each member brings years of experience and their unique strengths to their work at CHN.

 Dr. Weissman joined CHN from the Ryan-NENA Community Health Center, where he served as the Medical Director.
 Prior to Ryan-NENA, he was an attending primary care physician at a community hospital in Yonkers, NY.